vitar/3sf/src/100-theory/100-intro-purpose.md

 - **Enable contextual decision-making** — showing how commercial, organizational, and technical drivers shape the right delivery approach.
 - **Build partnership maturity** over time, turning transactional engagements into strategic collaborations.

+### Theoretical Foundation

+3SF is grounded in the **Human Cooperation System (HCS)** — the theoretical model that defines the systemic “physics” of cooperation.<br/>
+Where HCS explains *how* stability, trust, and feedback sustain collective work, 3SF applies these principles to the *mechanics* of software delivery systems.<br/>
+In other words, **HCS provides the laws; 3SF builds the machines that use them.**

 3SF serves simultaneously as:

 1. **A delivery-system design framework** — guiding how to configure projects before execution.